 Before filing papers for US citizenship, the applicant must meet certain requirements to be eligible.
 Bear in mind that there may be differing requirements and/or exceptions depending on the applicant’s situation (be sure to check with a qualified immigration attorney).
-Here are the general requirements for applying for US citizenship:
+Here is a list of general U.S. Citizenship Requirements.

 - Applicant must be at-least 18 years old at the time of filing.